bouzagui/alx-low_level_programming/README.md

-# My first language to learn is C Programming! <3
+# My first language to learn is C programming language. <3